 chunk_summary.append(response)

 Each chunk returns a structured market news summary.
-First chunk output:
+Here is the first chunk's output:

 for chunk in chunk_summary: